ubccr/xdmod-ondemand/docs/upgrade.md

-prior version of Open XDMoD, those logs will not be able to be recounted and recategorized using the new methods from 11.0.0 unless you still have copies of the original log files, in which case you can delete the corresponding rows from the `modw_ondemand.page_impressions` table (see the paragraph below for tips on doing this) and reingest and reaggregate the logs (instructions for ingesting and aggregating are [here](ingestion-aggregation.md)).
+prior version of Open XDMoD, those logs will not be able to be recounted and recategorized using the new methods from 11.0.0 unless you still have copies of the original log files, in which case you can delete the corresponding rows from the `modw_ondemand.page_impressions` table and reingest and reaggregate the logs following the instructions below:

-To delete existing ingested logs for which you still have the original log files and intend to reingest, it is recommended to follow this procedure:
-1. Find the earliest and latest timestamps in the log files by running this Bash loop in the directory containing the log files:
+1. Run the Bash loop below in the directory containing the log files to find the earliest and latest timestamps in the logs:
     ```bash
     earliest=9999999999;
     latest=0;